 - Malls, etc.

-Whenever any Wi-Fi is easily accessible to anyone and is located in a public place, it is said to be a public Wi-Fi.
-The reason why the internet is available to the public for free so that their customers would spend extra time at their restaurant or shop.
+Whenever any Wi-Fi is easily accessible to anyone and is located in a public place, it is said to be public Wi-Fi.
+The reason why the internet is available to the public for free is so that their customers would spend extra time at their restaurant or shop.
 Extra time means more sales for shops.

 Public Wi-Fi networks are insecure because it doesn’t require you to enter a password for its access.
-These are un-encrypted connections, which means snoopers and cybercriminals can gain access to anyone’s device who are using the Wi-Fi at the time.
+These are unencrypted connections, which means snoopers and cybercriminals can gain access to anyone’s device who is using the Wi-Fi at the time.
 These snoopers can gain hold of your accounts, credit card information, pictures, and videos.

 Other than your phone being hacked by snoopers, there is another possibility that you become a victim of a man-in-the-middle attack.
-Snoopers can intercept the data being transferred from your device to another and can eavesdrop your communication.
+Snoopers can intercept the data being transferred from one device to another and can eavesdrop on your communication.

-Malware is easily injected by hackers onto your devices that means everything you do on your device is easily recorded.
+Malware is easily injected by hackers onto your devices which means everything you do on your device is easily recorded.
 Lastly, fake hotspots or Wi-Fi are created to tempt users to access them.
 As a result, malware is injected and users are most likely to hack your phone.

 What Information is at Stake?

 As we have made you aware of why public Wi-Fi is insecure, there is another thing that you need to be aware of.
 You must know which information is likely to get affected when snoopers try to inject malware or get access to your device.
 These are listed below:

 - Location of your home